 Normally the 127 cameras frame formats can be square (4x4cm) or rectangular (4x6cm).
 This last format is more practical because the numbers visible in the red window are those that correspond to the 6×6 format, so if you respect this numbering you will shoot 6/7 photos per film, with a gap of 2,5cm (1 inch) between the shots.
 The number in the red window indicates how many photos are missing, so you can easily understand when the film is finished.

-The kit does not include any empty 127 spool.
-You need at least 2 spools to shoot in your camera: ose that is going to respooled with the FCK127, and one that functions as take-up spool.
+SPOOLS The kit does not include any empty 127 spool.
+You need at least 2 spools to shoot in your camera: one that is going to be respooled with the FCK127, and one that functions as take-up spool.
+The FCK127 accepts only 127 spools that have the ridged slot on both sides (see image below).
+The spool that come with ReraPan films and some Kodak spools have a normal solid pin on one side, with no ridges: these spools will not work with FCK127.

-Pay attention: the kit contains a very sharp blade.
+BLADE Pay attention: the kit contains a very sharp blade.
 The blade used in the cutting module is a section of a normal 18mm cutter blade: it’ll be easy to find new spare blades when you’ll need.
 Those included in the kit are Tajima blades made in Japan: they’re known as the best and sharpest on the market.
+The blade is inserted into the cutter’s slot, which is a bit larger than the blade to permit an easy replacement.
+If the blade falls out of its slot, make sure it’s properly re-inserted.
+The only correct position is shown in the following picture.
 Be very careful not to cut yourself!